8 Best Etsy Alternatives

 - Powerful marketing features, such as abandoned cart saver, email marketing, and SEO tools

-Unlike Etsy, Shopify doesn’t have the advantage of tapping into a marketplace of customers who are ready to shop.
-Since Shopify doesn’t have the traffic and customer base Etsy provides, one needs to start from scratch and market an online store.
-Fortunately, Shopify has plenty of free built-in tools to help market one’s business.
+However, unlike Etsy, Shopify doesn’t have the advantage of tapping into a marketplace of customers ready to shop.
+Since Shopify doesn’t have the traffic and customer base Etsy provides, you would need to start from scratch and market an online store.
+Fortunately, Shopify has plenty of free built-in tools, such as SEO tools and an email marketing app, to help market your business.

-Shopify doesn’t have a free plan, but offers a a free trial, no credit card required.
-It also does not charge listing fees:
+Shopify doesn’t have a free plan but offers a three-day free trial with the option to extend it for $1 per month for three months.
+It also does not charge listing fees.

 - Paid plans: Starts at $39 a month